huyz/brew-for-linux-arm/README.md

 # Homebrew for Linux ARM

+> [!NOTE] 2025-08-04 Time to retire this repo.
+The official Homebrew for Linux is now viable
+> for ARM, even if not yet officially supported.
+There are even lots of bottles
+> already.

 > [!CAUTION] **This Fork**
 > Since this is an unsupported hack, this may eventually break.